-It might have said, The Redeemer.
-But in this difficult passage, there's nothing more certain than the personal pronoun.
-My Redeemer.
+It might have said, the Redeemer.
+But in this difficult passage, there's nothing more certain than the personal pronoun, my Redeemer.
 You have a very lovely statement of the meaning of Redeemer in the close by, the story of Ruth.

-We read there that whereas there might have been persons who had no right or no wish to redeem her, [00:09:05] there were some who had the power and the right to redeem her, but they were not willing, he was not willing to do so.
-And then there was a person who had the right to redeem her, and the power to redeem her, and the willingness to redeem her.
-And so he paid the price of her redemption, and she became his.
+When we read there that whereas there might have been persons who had no right or no wish to redeem her, [00:09:05] there were some who had the power and the right to redeem her, but they were not willing, he was not willing to do so.
+And then there was a person who had the right to redeem her, and the power to redeem her, and the willingness to redeem her, and so he paid the price of her redemption, and she became his.
 That was Boaz paying the price of redemption for Ruth.

-Now Job, you see, Job in his suffering.

-He sees by faith, and it's right in the middle of his lamentation, but we can see that there's not the slightest question with Job of the doubt regarding his future.
-Oh no, it's the present that's Job's trouble.
-And it might be like that with us.
-We are quite certain of our future, but oh how sufferings can distress us at the present time.
-Job knew.
-He knew the person by whom our Redeemer liveth.
-He knew of his own link with him by the program my.
+Now Job, you see, Job in his suffering, he sees by faith, and it's right in the middle of his lamentation, he can see that there's not the slightest question with Job of the doubt regarding his future.
+Oh no, it's the present that's Job's trouble, and it might be like that with us.
+We are quite certain of our future, but oh, how sufferings can distress us at the present time.
+Job knew, he knew the person, I know that my Redeemer liveth.
+He knew of his own link with him by the pronoun, my.